keycloak/keycloak/CODING_GUIDELINES.md

 4. If #3, is not sufficient, use a [global context](https://reactjs.org/docs/context.html).

 A good tutorial on this approach is found in [Kent Dodds’ blog](https://kentcdodds.com/blog/application-state-management-with-react).

-### Interfaces

-Interfaces should be used for all public facing API definitions.
-A table describing when to use interfaces vs. types can be found [here](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/types_or_interfaces).

 ### Function Components